Loss Bounds for Approximate Influence-Based Abstraction: Empirical evaluation

 We run the experiments in three domains: a version of the planetary exploration \cite{witwicki2010influence}, a traffic domain and the fire fighters problem \cite{oliehoek2010value}.
 Section \ref{InfluenceExample} provides the overview of the planetary exploration domain and high level descriptions of the other domains follow.
-For details of all domains, please see the Appendix B.
+For more details we refer to the Appendix B. Our codebase is available at \url{https://github.com/INFLUENCEorg/Approx-IBA-Planning}.